Road traffic accident claims

 If the injuries were the result of a criminal attack then you might be able to claim from the Criminal Injuries Compensation Authority (CICA).
 We have devised a CICA calculator to give victims an idea as to how much compensation they could be entitled to.

 If we do not win your case then we do not have any right to recover our fees from you.
-If we do win your case, then as explained above, the insurers will pay part of those legal costs.
-You then make a payment to us out of your compensation if your claim is successful.
+If we do win your case the insurers pay a fixed contribution towards the legal costs.
+You will also make a payment to us out of your compensation.